korniko98/pivot-atlas/docs/map/index.md

 #:material-map:Map

-The following diagram shows all pivots between various [artifact](/artifacts) types, as detailed on this website (the list isn't conclusive, and will grow and change as more content is added):
+The following diagram shows all pivots between various [artifact](/artifacts) types, as detailed on this website.
+Note that the list of pivots and artifacts isn't conclusive, and will grow and change as more content is added (the diagram may take a few seconds to load in your browser if you're visiting this website for the first time):

 ```mermaid
 flowchart LR